wilix-team/iohook/README.md

 **Check out the [documentation](https://wilix-team.github.io/iohook).**

+**Note for Node > 8.0 and Electron > 2.0.0 users:** version **v0.5.0** drops support for old platforms versions.
+Please use the the 0.4.X versions.

 ## Installation
-iohook provides prebuilt version for a bunch of OSes and runtime versions.
+iohook provides prebuilt version for a bunch of OSes and platforms.

 ```bash
 npm install iohook --save # or yarn add iohook